History of Quebec: New France (1608–1763)

-The establishment of the Conseil souverain, political restructuring which turned New France into a province of France, ended the period of company rule and marked a new beginning in the colonization effort.
+Three Huron-Wendat chiefs from Wendake.
+New France had largely peaceful relations with the Indigenous people, such as their allies the Huron.
+After the defeat of the Huron by their mutual enemy, the Iroquois, many fled from Ontario to Quebec.

+In 1608, Samuel de Champlain returned to the region as head of an exploration party.
+On July 3, 1608, with the support of King Henry IV, he founded the Habitation de Québec (now Quebec City) and made it the capital of New France.
+The settlement became a permanent fur trading outpost, where First Nations traded furs for French goods, such as metal objects, guns, alcohol, and clothing.
+Missionary groups arrived after the founding of Quebec City.
+Coureurs des bois and Catholic missionaries used canoes to explore the interior and establish fur trading forts.

+The Compagnie des Cent-Associés, which had been granted a royal mandate to manage New France in 1627, introduced the Custom of Paris and the seigneurial system, and forbade settlement by anyone other than Catholics.
+In 1629, Quebec City surrendered, without battle, to English privateers during the Anglo-French War; in 1632, the English king agreed to return it with the Treaty of Saint-Germain-en-Laye.
+Trois-Rivières was founded at de Champlain's request in 1634.
+Paul de Chomedey de Maisonneuve founded Ville-Marie (now Montreal) in 1642.
-In 1663, the Company of New France ceded Canada to the King, King Louis XIV, who officially made New France into a royal province of France.
-New France would now be a true colony administered by the Sovereign Council of New France from Québec, and which functioned off triangular trade in New France.
-A governor-general, assisted by the intendant of New France and the bishop of Québec, would go on to govern the colony of Canada (Montreal, Québec, Trois-Rivières and the Pays-d'en-Haut) and its administrative dependencies: Acadia, Louisiana and Plaisance.

-Colonial buildings in the Lower Town of Old Quebec, Quebec City.

-The French settlers were mostly farmers and they were known as "Canadiens" or "Habitants".
-Though there was little immigration, the colony still grew because of the Habitants' high birth rates.
-In 1665, the Carignan-Salières regiment developed the string of fortifications known as the "Valley of Forts" to protect against Iroquois invasions.
-The Regiment brought along with them 1,200 new men from Dauphiné, Liguria, Piedmont and Savoy.
-To redress the severe imbalance between single men and women, and boost population growth, King Louis XIV sponsored the passage of approximately 800 young French women (known as les filles du roi) to the colony.
-In 1666, intendant Jean Talon organized the first census of the colony and counted 3,215 Habitants.
-Talon also enacted policies to diversify agriculture and encourage births, which, in 1672, had increased the population to 6,700 Canadiens.
+In 1663, the Company of New France ceded Canada to King Louis XIV, who made New France into a royal province.
+New France became a true colony administered by the Sovereign Council of New France from Quebec City.
+A governor-general governed Canada and its administrative dependencies: Acadia, Louisiana and Plaisance.
+French settlers were mostly farmers and known as "Canadiens" or "Habitants".
+Though immigration was modest, the colony grew via the Habitants' high birth rates.
+In 1665, the Carignan-Salières regiment developed the string of fortifications known as the "Valley of Forts" to protect against Iroquois invasions and brought with them 1,200 new men.
+To redress the gender imbalance and boost population growth, King Louis XIV sponsored the passage of approximately 800 young French women (King's Daughters) to the colony.
+In 1666, intendant Jean Talon organized the first census and counted 3,215 Habitants.
+Talon enacted policies to diversify agriculture and encourage births, which, by 1672, had increased the population to 6,700.

-In 1686, the Chevalier de Troyes and the Troupes de la Marine seized three northern forts the English had erected on the lands explored by Charles Albanel in 1671 near Hudson Bay.
-Similarly, in the south, Cavelier de La Salle took for France lands discovered by Jacques Marquette and Louis Jolliet in 1673 along the Mississippi River.
-As a result, the colony of New France's territory grew to extend from Hudson Bay all the way to the Gulf of Mexico, and would also encompass the Great Lakes.